 addition, the chi-square statistic is computed by multiplying the

-minimum function value with a factor $n$ (instead of $n-1$).
-This is
+minimum function value with a factor N (instead of N-1).

-covariance, and $n-1$ as the multiplier to compute the chi-square
+covariance matrix, and $N-1$ as the multiplier to compute the chi-square

 statistic, you need to specify the